trisfaizal/Marketing-Site/_drafts/officially-out-of-jekyll-beta.md

 #### Additional Features

 To complement Jekyll's custom directories, we've created `uploads_dir` to change the location that images uploaded in the editor are stored.
 By default it's set to **uploads**.
-For consistency with Jekyll, the path is relative to the Jekyll `source` if left unset, and absolute if set.
+For consistency with Jekyll, the path is relative to the Jekyll `source` if set.

 <i class="material-icons">photo</i> [Full documentation for image editable regions](https://docs.cloudcannon.com/editing/editable-regions/#image-elements)
 {: .list-item-with-icon}